 Page header images add personality to the intranet

 You can add visual interest and either uniqueness or continuity by adding a page header image.
-The page header is the area below the Main Navigation Bar that contains the page title, Add, Edit and Page Sharing Buttons.
-If you click the down arrow on the right of the page header, it expands to reveal the Page Controls area (and thereby more of the page header image).
+The page header is the area below the main navigation that contains the page title, add and edit buttons, and social and page actions.
+If you click the down arrow on the right of the page header, it expands to reveal more page information and controls.

 A unique page header image can make a page stand out from others on the intranet.
 However, choosing to have the same page header throughout a section of the intranet can lend continuity to a department's pages, or to information all related to the same topic.
 Page header images can be used to good effect for different purposes.

 If you don't want to add a specific photo or image in your page header, you can pick a gradient color to show in the page header.
 You can also have a narrow line of color at the top of your page header, or no color or image above your page title.

 Pages by default will have the same page header image or format that is found on their parent page.
 Once you change the page header image or format on a page, it is no longer affected by changes to the parent page's page header.